decentralized-cloud/RFC/getting-started/README.md

 Imagine a world where

-* you can choose a self-contained peice of code
+* you can choose a self-contained piece of code
 * and you can utilize the available compute/storage resources on the Internet

 to run the code anywhere at the push of a button.
 Where you can remotely control the code that is running on mobile devices in people pockets, on people Desktops/Laptops running in their homes, on servers running in a factory building.
 And you can do it all with the same technology.
 A world where people on the Internet can rent their computers and mobile devices to people or companies who do not have enough in-house resources and currently paying a lot to the cloud service providers to have compute/storage resources.
 A world where there is no single point of failure and no centralized authority controls how your software is deployed.
 Decentralized/Edge Cloud main purpose is to enable you do all these in a secure and highly resilient way.